 - If you click on the Pass link, you will see all the migration test results.
 Click Close and then click on Next to continue.

-- In the Start transfer page, click Start transfer.
-The transfer will kick-in and take some time depends on the amount of data you are transferring.
+- On the Start transfer page, click Start transfer.
+The transfer will kick in and take some time depends on the amount of data you are transferring.
 Get a cup of coffee and then come back :)

 - Once the transfer is completed, you will see the status is Succeeded.
 Click on the job name at the bottom.

 - In the Start the transfer page, you will see transfer and error log details where you can download the logs as CSV file and open them in Excel.
-This is so interesting because it will help you to cross check that all files are migrated in case any user complaint that he/she cannot see their files!
+This is so interesting because it will help you to cross-check that all files are migrated in case any user complains that he/she cannot see their files!
 Click on Next to continue.